 2. Contribute to the Flexible Saving Account (FSA) for dependent care and healthcare

 The flexible saving account is a pre-tax benefit account that can be used to pay for eligible dependent care costs such as preschool and summer camp, and healthcare cost such as medical, dental and vision care expenses.
-The maximum contribution for dependent care FSA is $5,000 per year if married filing jointly and $2,600 for healthcare FSA.
+The maximum contribution for dependent care FSA is $5,000 per year and $2,750 for healthcare FSA.

 3. Use Health Saving Account (HSA)

 Health saving account (HSA) could be another way to save money on tax if you and your family are in a good health condition and you don’t foresee any big health cost.
 You have to enroll in a high-deductible health plan (HDHP) and fund contribution in HAS account can be used to pay your health cost.

 The contribution limit is $3,550 for single and $7,100 for a family in 2020 and those contributions are not subject to federal income tax at the time of deposit and can roll over and accumulate year to year if they are not spent.
 If you are in 25% tax bracket, HSA can save you $888 in tax for single and $1,775 for a couple.
 Please be aware if you choose HAS, you cannot contribute to healthcare FSA.